Mitigation of plasma-wall interactions with low-Z powders in DIII-D high confinement plasmas: Discussion

 The line emission distributions obtained with tangential cameras are consistent with the temperature dependencies of the cooling potentials shown in figure \ref{fig:Figure1}(c) for the respective impurities.
 The data suggest that boron radiates at lower scrape-off layer temperatures than lithium, which may help optimize the SOL-to-core fraction in radiative losses.

 Future modeling will be necessary to disentangle the effects of particle size, injection rates, radiation behavior, and potentially drift effects on the divertor plasma distribution.

 Powders injected at higher rates, i.e., several tens in case of large-grained boron and several hundreds of mg/s in case of fine-grained BN, increase the risk of the onset of tearing modes.
-These tearing modes are detrimental for confinement and also occur during radiative mantle and radiative divertor experiments with impurity gas seeding \cite{petrie_2019}.
+These tearing modes are detrimental to confinement and occur during radiative mantle, and radiative divertor experiments with impurity gas seeding \cite{petrie_2019}.

 Wall conditions improved significantly after injecting powders into the closed divertor.
-The substantial reduction in recycling, carbon, and oxygen levels is consistent with results reported earlier for dedicated real-time wall conditioning experiments in lower single null configurations \cite{bortolon_real-time_2019, bortolon_observations_2020}.
-An important difference in the present work is that wall conditions also improve by injecting boron powder into the divertor (compared to an upstream injection location in the plasma crown).
+The substantial reduction in recycling, carbon, and oxygen levels is consistent with results reported earlier for dedicated real-time wall conditioning experiments in lower single null configurations.
+Experiments with low recycling materials at ASDEX-U and DIII-D have shown that conditioning of material surfaces in the private flux region, the far SOL and components such as tungsten ion-cyclotron antennas is possible \cite{bortolon_real-time_2019, lunsford_2019, bortolon_observations_2020, krieger_psi_2022, effenberg_psi_2022}.
+ELMs and ballistic transport of neutral impurities may contribute to deposition on the main chamber wall.
+An essential difference in the present work is that wall conditions improve by injecting boron powder into the divertor (compared to an upstream injection location in the plasma crown).
 This suggests that divertor powder injection may also be beneficial for reducing high-Z impurity sources in a new tungsten divertor \cite{abrams_2021}.

-A general advantage compared to gas injection is that certain impurities can be delivered in pure form (no dilution through additional hydrogen bonding, as in the case of methane or diborane) and are not toxic or explosive.
+A general advantage of powder injection is that certain impurities can be delivered in pure form (no dilution through additional hydrogen bonding, like methane or diborane) and are not toxic or explosive.
 Recent studies at EAST and KSTAR show promising results regarding real-time wall conditioning in long pulse scenarios \cite{xu_2020, gilson_wall_2021}.
-The delivery of solid material presently relies on gravitational acceleration.
-Electromagnetic acceleration might enhance the real-time capabilities of solid material injection for applications requiring a shorter response time \cite{raman_2018}.
+Results from ASDEX-U have also shown that boron nitride powder injection reduces the ammonia content by 90\% compared to nitrogen gas seeding \cite{lunsford_2019}.
+However, fuel (tritium) retention in low recycling coatings remains a concern, and future studies will be dedicated to this topic.

+In most current experiments, the delivery of solid material used a dropping technique relying on gravitational acceleration.
+Top powder injection facilitates dissipation in upper divertor configuration but might be less effective in lower divertor configurations.
+Additional devices have been developed and used for horizontal material, and powder injection, also suitable for lower divertor applications \cite{vorenkamp_2017, nagy_2019, bortolon_2016, effenberg_psi_2022}.
+Bottom-up injection of materials into the lower divertor has recently been demonstrated at DIII-D and will be further developed. \cite{orlov_2021}.